AndreHaueisen/flushbar/README.md

 ### Duration and dismiss policy

 By default, Flushbar is infinite.
-To set a duration, use `duration` or `changeDuration()`.
+To set a duration, use the `duration` property.
 By default, Flushbar is dismissible by the user.
-A right or left scroll will dismiss it.
+A right or left drag will dismiss it.
-Use `isDismissible` or `changeIsDismissible()` to change it.
+Use the `isDismissible` to change it.

 ```dart
 Flushbar flushbar = new Flushbar(